Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU

 \section{Mixed Angle and Frequency Droop Control (MAFD) Model and Transient Stability Problem}

-In this section, we propose a new mixed angle and frequency droop control scheme that uses traditional frequency droop controllers for primary control in lieu of angle droop control when PMU voltage angle measurements are lost.
+In this section, we introduce a new mixed angle and frequency droop control (MAFD) framework for primary control, to regulate the real and reactive powers of a microgrid to the desired set-points when the microgrid is subject to intermittent loss of angle measurements.
+The proposed scheme temporarily uses traditional frequency droop controllers for primary control in lieu of angle droop control at the microgrids where angle measurements are lost, until those measurements are restored.
+Therefore, at any given time, \textit{some microgrids may operate with angle droop control while others operate with frequency droop control} depending on the availability of the angle measurements from PMU.
 We now formulate this MAFD framework, summarized in Fig. \ref{fig:mafd-schematic}, as a switched system model.

-For every $i \in\mathcal{V}$, we define a switching signal $\sigma_i(t):\mathbb{R}_{+} \to \Sigma$, where $\Sigma=\{1,2\}$ is the set of admissible switching values.
-At every time $t$, $\sigma_i(t)$ can take a value of either 1 or 2, corresponding to the availability or non-availability of angle measurements respectively, at the $i$-th microgrid.
-While the switching signal is not known a priori, we assume that its instantaneous value is available in real-time.
-The error dynamics of the the $i$-th microgrid are now written as
+For every $i \in\mathcal{V}$, we define a switching signal $\sigma_i(t):\mathbb{R}_{+} \to \Sigma,$ where $\Sigma=\{1,2\}$ as the set of admissible switching values.
+At every time $t$, the value of $\sigma_i(t)$ represents one of the two modes in which the $i$-th microgrid in the MAFD framework is operating - (i) angle droop control mode $(\sigma_i(t) =1)$, when real-time angle measurements are available from the PMU at that microgrid, or (ii) frequency droop control mode $(\sigma_i(t) = 2)$, when PMU voltage angle measurements are lost or corrupted at that microgrid due to GPS signal loss or sensor malfunction (Fig. \ref{fig:mafd-schematic}).
+Since the event of loss of availability of angle measurements is not known in advance, the switching signal $\sigma_i(t)$ is also not known a priori.
+However, we assume that its instantaneous value is available in real-time.
+The dynamics of the $i\text{-th}$ microgrid in each of the modes is described as: